Fruits That Start With U Most People Love To Eat

 Ugli Fruit

-The Ugli fruit is a hybrid fruit that is a crossbreed with fruits such as grapefruit, orange, and tangerine.
-Its scientific name is Citrus reticulata or Citrus paradise.
-This fruit is normally native to the island Jamaica since 1924.
+The Ugli fruit is a hybrid fruit that is crossbred with fruits such as grapefruit, orange, and tangerine.
+Its scientific name is Citrus reticulata, or Citrus paradise.
+This fruit has been native to the island of Jamaica since 1924.

-In tropical and western local markets, the ugli fruit can be easily identified with sizes ranging between 10 cm to 15 cm with the colors green, yellow, orange, and greenish-yellow based on the varieties.
+In tropical and western local markets, the ugli fruit can be easily identified with sizes ranging between 10 cm and 15 cm and the colors green, yellow, orange, and greenish-yellow based on the varieties.

-Also not to forget that the Ugli fruit taste sour than an average orange or lime and less bitter than a grapefruit.
+Also, not to forget that the Ugli fruit tastes sourer than an average orange or lime and less bitter than a grapefruit.

-Ias have been stated that the compounds in the ugli fruit such as polyphenol and flavonoid can help protect against viral infections, allergies, and fungal conditions.
+It has been stated that the compounds in the ugli fruit, such as polyphenol and flavonoid, can help protect against viral infections, allergies, and fungal conditions.

 Usakhelauri Fruit